 We employ a balanced mix of equity and debt to optimize the average cost of capital.
 We ensure financial flexibility by using a broad spectrum of financing instruments.
 Our financing profile is characterized by a wide spread of maturities up to 2033.

 Sufficient financial cushion is assured for the Fresenius Group by unused syndicated and bilateral credit lines.
 In addition, Fresenius SE & Co.
-KGaA has a commercial paper program.
+KGaA and Fresenius Medical Care AG & Co.
+KGaA maintain commercial paper programs.
 The Fresenius Medical Care receivable securitization program offers additional financing options.

 In line with the Group’s structure, financing for Fresenius Medical Care and for the rest of the Fresenius Group is conducted separately.
 There are no joint financing facilities and no mutual guarantees.

 1 At LTM average exchange rates for both net debt and EBITDA, pro forma closed acquisitions/divestitures

 2 Before special items

 3 At LTM average exchange rates for both net debt and EBITDA; pro forma closed acquisitions/divestitures; excluding further potential acquisitions; before special items